acend/terraform-training/content/en/docs/04/4-config-files.md

 To add another set of configuration for a "production" environment, lets just add two more files:

-Create a new file named `config/prod.tfvars` and paste the following content:
+Create a new file named `config/prod.tfvars` and add the following content:
 ```terraform
 environment = "prod"
 ```

-Create a new file named `config/prod_backend.tfvars` and paste the following content:
+Create a new file named `config/prod_backend.tfvars` and add the following content:
 ```terraform
 path = "prod.tfstate"
 ```